 - Northeast Indiana Engagement Office - opened in January 2006 as a partnership between the regional business community and three universities, IPFW, Purdue University, and Indiana University.
 The mission is to match IPFW, Purdue, and Indiana University resources, expertise, and intellectual property to the regional needs of northeast Indiana to enhance economic development and improve the quality of life for people in the region.

-Science Bound - is a partnership among Purdue, the Indianapolis Public Schools, and the Indianapolis business community.
+Science Bound (SB) - is a partnership among Purdue, the Indianapolis Public Schools, and the Indianapolis business community.
 It provides eligible students an opportunity to earn a full tuition scholarship to Purdue to study an agriculture, engineering, science, or technology-related career.
-The five-year program, which started with 60 middle school students, has grown to more than 160 middle and high school students.
+The five-year program, which started with 60 middle school students, has grown to more than 200 middle and high school students.
 The students participate in science and engineering-related, after-school activities, field trips, and summer camps to enrich their academic experience.
-The first class of 27 students arrived at Purdue in the Fall of 2007.
+In the Fall of 2008 there were 37 SB freshmen and 21 SB sophomores at Purdue.

 - Indiana Statewide K-12 STEM (Science Technology Engineering Mathematics) Education Resource Network - is a statewide partnership with the task of enhancing K-12 STEM education and achievement across the state of Indiana .
 Purdue is the managing partner of the Network.

 - Project Lead the Way - is a pre-engineering/engineering technology program for high school students.
 It offers a four-year sequence of technology education courses which, when combined with college preparatory mathematics and science courses in high school, introduces students to the discipline of engineering and engineering technology prior to entering college.
 Sponsored in part by Purdue, this exploratory curriculum focuses on design, electronics, automation and engineering mechanics.
-Project Lead the Way is offered in more than 1,000 schools in 41 states from Maine to California .
-In 2006, with 167 Indiana schools participating, Indiana is second only to New York in the number of schools enrolled.
+Project Lead the Way is offered in more than 3,000 schools in 50 states and the District of Columbia.
+In 2008, with 300 Indiana schools participating, Indiana boasts the highest number of schools enrolled.
 The Department of Industrial Technology at Purdue accepts Project Lead the Way class credits.

-- K-12 Science Outreach Programs - work with pre-college students and teachers to increase interest and achievement in science and mathematics.
+- Colleg of Science K-12 Outreach Programs - work with pre-college students and teachers to increase interest and achievement in science and mathematics.
 Science K-12 Outreach offers professional development for teachers, such as Inquiry Science workshops and Technology Integration in the Classroom.
 It also offers student programs such as Focus on Science and Physics on the Road that demonstrate scientific and mathematic principles in fun and exciting ways.
-More than 2,400 teachers and 500,000 students throughout Indiana have benefited from Science K-12 Outreach activities.
+More than 7,000 teachers and 580,000 students throughout Indiana have benefited from Science K-12 Outreach activities.

-- Indiana Council for Economic Education - is a program based at Purdue University that oversees 13 economics education centers, which, in turn, offer workshops and programming for teachers interested in learning how to fold basic economic concepts into their classroom curriculum.
-The ICEE provides tangible support to teachers by conducting graduate-credit workshops featuring business, labor and agricultural leaders.
+- Indiana Council for Economic Education - is a state-wide program based at Purdue University ( www.econed-in.org ).
+An affiliate of the National Council on Economic Education, ICEE oversees 11 University Centers , which offer workshops and programming for K-12 teachers interested in learning how to integrate basic economic concepts into their classroom curriculum.
+ICEE provides tangible support to teachers by providing them with curriculum materials and offering graduate-credit and other workshops featuring business, labor and agricultural leaders.

 - Statewide Technology Program - enables students to earn associate and bachelor's degrees at seven locations across the state in fields such as aviation management, engineering technology, computer technology, computer graphics, industrial technology, and organizational leadership and supervision.